andrewchungxam/2019BotAIHack/README.md

 Create a similar method at the end of your class definition, but let's change the name of the method SalesforceAPIGetAccountInfo - you're going to need to pass the token in that we've retrieved in the previous project.

 Create two new steps in the waterfall dailog.
 One called UnformattedJSONSalesforce and the other called FormattedJSONSalesforce.
-Remember to both define the steps but also to put those steps in the waterfall steps array near the top of the class.
+Remember to both define the steps (near the bottom of the current class definition) but also to declare those steps in the Waterfall Steps array near the top of the class.

 Exercise 1:
 For UnformattedJSONSalesforce, recieve the token from the previous step.
 Call the new SalesforceAPIGetAccountInfo("your-token-here") and of course pass the token.
 Receive a unformatted json string as the result.
 Display that in the chat bot.
+(The unformatted JSON should be the same thing you’ve received from Postman.

 Exercise 2:
 For FormattedJSONSalesforce, receive the unformatted json from the previous step.
 If you've use the https://app.quicktype.io/#l=cs&r=json2csharp link you'll notice at the very top in the comments, it will show how to deserialize the json into the object it detected.